 CEPT conducted investigations on assessing the requirements for cognitive radio enabled SRDs and any potential implications in terms of SRD harmonised technical conditions (see chapter 6).
 It is crucial to understand the demand, also from the applications and investment perspective, and the need for intra-SRD studies for cognitive SRD.
 The use of more cognitive spectrum access technologies should go together with rewarding the use of these techniques.

-it is not proposed to introduce an entry for SRD usage in the band 1900-1920 MHz.
-The preferred approach should be to see how the market takes up this opportunity and therefore a soft-harmonisation approach via a new entry in ERC/REC 70-03 [5] is suggested (see chapter 8.4.4)..
+it is not proposed to introduce an entry for SRD usage at this moment in the band 1900-1920 MHz in the EC Decision for SRDs.
+The preferred approach should be to see how the market takes up this opportunity and therefore a soft-harmonisation approach via a new entry in ERC/REC 70-03 [5] is suggested (see chapter 8.4.4).

+It is proposed to widen the RFID category for 13.56 MHz (entry 27b) to inductive applications but keep RFID under ‘other usage restrictions’.
+This would be in line with the solutions for other entries in the technical annex of the EC Decision for SRDs.
+In addition, since spectrum mask and antenna requirements have to be met, a reference to the harmonised standard is proposed for entry 27b.

+It is proposed to move the information in entries 29 to 33 for model control devices may operate without duty cycle restrictions to the additional parameters column since this is not an ‘other usage restriction’ but a liberalisation for model control applications.

+It is proposed to move the information under ‘other usage restrictions’ for entry 39b to the additional parameters column.

+It is proposed to remove the other usage restriction that video applications are excluded from entry 35 in the frequency range 40.66-40.7 MHz.

+It is proposed to remove the other usage restrictions for audio and video for entry 46a in the frequency range 863-865 MHz.

+The entry 54a can be removed in its totality since it’s included in entry 54b.

+An additional column in the technical annex of the EC Decision for SRDs could be included to inform about the harmonised standard published in the OJEU in relation to the respective entry.
+This would mirrow the format of national radio interfaces which also includes in its informative part the possibility to refer to harmonised standards.

+It is propose to change all the references in the technical annex of the EC Decision for SRDs from the R&TTE Directive 1999/5/EC to the RE Directive 2014/53/EU.

 The following items for further work were identified:

 CEPT will continue to investigate possibilities for further harmonisation in the 870-876 MHz/915-921 MHz frequency bands.
 This will take into account the progressing of full and partial national implementations of the entries in annexes 1, 2, 5, 10 and 11 of ERC/REC 70-03.
-The approach set out in section 5.4 and supporting information in ANNEX 5: may give market participants some aspiration of further harmonisation and ensure at the same time that CEPT administrations continue their efforts for finding possibilities for partial or full national implementation in these frequency bands;
+The approach set out in section 5.4 and supporting information in ANNEX 5: may give market participants some aspiration of further harmonisation and ensure at the same time that those CEPT administrations seeing a solution for a future designation on national level, continue their efforts for finding possibilities for partial or full national implementation in these frequency bands;

 The 52nd Radio Spectrum Committee meeting agreed that e-tachograph and weight and dimensions compatibility parameters should be added to the annex of the SRD Decision, in the context of its 7th update, in time for deployment of these applications (starting from 2019).
 A more detailed calendar of the works will be requested from the ECC.